Ankit-jhunjhunwala22/aiseberg/Readme.md

                 }
             we will validate that we have a user with the given email and it was not created via google open id connect based in field google_id (should be null)

-            1.2) we generate a new jwt token (reset token) in auth_service.request_password_reset method with certail ttl and email and new password info
+            1.2) we generate a new jwt token (reset token) in auth_service.request_password_reset method with expiration ttl

         2) A reset link is generated and sent to user email - sample reset link = [GET] http://file_frontend.com/reset-password?token={reset_token}
-        3) once the user clicks on reset link, it will directed to file.com ui asking for new password
+        3) once the user clicks on reset link, he will be directed to file.com ui asking for new password
         4) user will add new password then ui will hit post call [POST] /auth/reset-password
             {
                 "token":<reet token>,
                 "new_password": <new passowrd>
             }
+        5) /auth/reset-password will validate token passed, and if the token is valid, new_password will be set for the user.